wave-centre/cibig/docs/course_materials/SLURM/slurm.md

 1) create a personal folder in /data with `mkdir`

-2) Using scp, transfer your data
+2) Using rsync, transfer your data

 3) Load the software to use with module load

 4) Launch the commands to perform your analysis

-5) Using scp, transfer your results from your `/data/your_dir` to your `/home/login`
+5) Using rsync, transfer your results from your `/data/your_dir` to your `/home/login`

 6) Delete the personal folder in the  `/data`